 - An advanced course in evolutionary biology is the only specific course required of all graduate students.
 It must be taken for a letter grade during the graduate program if it was not completed during the student's undergraduate education.
-A student's supervisory committee may suggest courses as well.
+A student's advisory committee may suggest courses as well.

-- Four semesters of residency as required by the Graduate Division.
+- Four semesters of "residency" as required by the Graduate Division.
 This means you must be registered for a minimum of 4 semesters.
 There are no departmental unit requirements for the Ph.D. program.

 - Students are required to be a Graduate Student Instructor (GSI) for at least two semesters and must complete IB 375, the Teaching Colloquium.